NordicHPC/sonar/doc/DESIGN.md

 It must not be possible for a node not on the cluster to submit data for the cluster.

-Any subprocesses should be time-limited, should be used sparingly, should not need to be privileged, and should (within reason) be possible to disable.
+Any subprocesses of Sonar should be time-limited, should be used sparingly, should not need to be privileged, and should (within reason) be possible to disable.

 If special group membership is needed to access the GPUs (eg if a card is owned by `video`) then it is acceptable to require Sonar to be in this group.